open-telemetry/oteps/text/0156-columnar-encoding.md

 // reached.
 ```

-The value of retry_delay is determined by the server and is implementation dependant.
+The value of retry_delay is determined by the server and is implementation dependent.
 The server should choose a
 retry_delay value that is big enough to give the server time to recover, yet is not too big to cause the client to drop
 data while it is throttled.